tomkwok/calplot/README.rst

 Todo

+- Clean up examples in docstrings in function definitions in source file.
 - Adding argument :code:`startday` for function :code:`calplot` and :code:`yearplot` to specify the index representing the `day of week <https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DatetimeIndex.dayofweek.html>`_ of the first day in each week in the generated plot.
 Defaults to `0`, which represents Monday.
 (Implementation of this require non-trivial change to existing code that is inherited from calmap or taken from other projects, including code for pivoting of by_days DataFrame, and for calculation of polygon coordinates for month borders, in addition to new code to handle the ordering of items in :code:`daylabels` list.)

 Since version 0.1.6 (Dec 2020):